cgreenhalgh/musiccodes/docs/inexactmatching.md

 - `/0.5` is same as `/0.55`
 - `/0.5` is different from `/0.6`

 If you also specify a (larger) `delay max variation` or `tempo max variation` then this is the difference at it counts as a "full" error, i.e. `delay cost`.
-For differences between `delay/tempo allow variation`  and `delay/tempo max variation` the error is a proportion `delay cost`.
+For differences between delay/tempo `allow variation`  and delay/tempo `max variation` the error is a proportion `delay cost`.

+For example, with a `delay allow variation` of (+/-) 0.2 beats and a `delay max variation` of (+/-) 0.4 beats, the "error" between a gap of 0.7 beats and a pattern of `/1.0` (i.e. 0.3 beats) would be half of the full `delay cost`.